Caffé Pranzo

 restaurants to be overly spiced, and I prefer the ones that are light and fresh tasting such as the one here.

-Other sauces are also available but I have never tried them, I like this one so much.
+Other sauces are also available but I seldom try them, I like this one so much.

 The Chicken Parmigiana had a high quality cut of chicken with one of the best breadings anywhere,